Tuba Concerto (Vaughan Williams): Composition and history

 A performance commonly takes about 13 minutes.
 Apart from the solo tuba, the piece is scored for two flutes (2nd doubling on piccolo), oboe, 2 clarinets (in B), bassoon, 2 horns (in F), 2 trumpets (in B), 2 trombones, timpani, triangle, snare drum, bass drum, cymbals, and strings.

-A version exists for euphonium, transposed to B-flat minor by David Childs, with Vaughan Williams's orchestration transposed and rearranged by Rodney Newton.
+A version exists for euphonium, transposed to B♭ minor by David Childs, with Vaughan Williams's orchestration transposed and rearranged by Rodney Newton.

 Recordings

 The concerto has since received a large number of concert performances and recordings.
 Live performances include those by Arnold Jacobs, William Bell, and Roger Bobo.

 In addition to the first recording by Catelinet and the LSO, other recordings of the concerto have featured the following artists: